FabioDiCeglie/Travel-Group-Project-Deployed-Back-End/README.md

 <h1>Where should I go?
 It is a travel game that decide your next destination!</h1>
 <br />
 <p>This is a group project made by 3 junior developers and in only 5 days of Codaisseur Bootcamp we create a travel game app!</p>
+<p>This game consist in a wheel fortune game that decide your next travel destination randomly.
+Than you can find more details information about this destination, like weather for the next 10 days(YahooAPI),restaurants, attractions and hotels(RapidAPI).</p>

 <h1>Database Tables:</h1>